rishabh-stacks/learn-html-css/README.md

 ## 🌟 Highlighted Projects

-* 🎥 **Video Platform Clone:** A complex, pixel-perfect UI replica featuring nested grid systems, sticky headers, and responsive sidebars—built entirely from scratch using native CSS.
+* 🎥 **Video Platform Clone:** A Pixel-Perfect UI Replica featuring Nested Grid Systems, Sticky Headers, and Responsive Sidebars—built entirely from scratch using Native CSS.
-* 📱 **Responsive Web Apps:** A series of functional application layouts demonstrating form styling, flex lists, and adaptive typography.
+* 📱 **Responsive Web Apps:** A series of Functional Application layouts demonstrating form Styling, Flex lists, and Adaptive Typography.
-* 🎨 **Tailwind Prototypes:** Modern UI components and layouts developed rapidly using a streamlined, utility-first approach.
+* 🎨 **Tailwind Prototypes:** Modern UI components and Layouts developed rapidly using a Streamlined, Utility-First Approach.

 ---

-*Documenting my code, one block at a time.*
+*Documenting My Code, One Block at a Time.*